 To provide support for stateful applications, Kubernetes has something called volumes.
 This article will explain the technical details of how to use and manage volumes within your Kubernetes deployment.
 We’ll also discuss what you should consider when planning and executing a migration to a Kubernetes environment.

 Interested in more information on Kubernetes in production deployment?
-Sign up for our webinar series, Moving to Production with Kubernetes [An Enterprise Action Plan].
-This instructive webinar series will give you key insights on moving Kubernetes into production from Platform9 and key partners.
+Watch the webinar series offering key insights on moving Kubernetes into production from Platform9 and key partners.

 The Story of Containers and Persistent Storage